johnpuddephatt/zerowaste/src/tips/ways-to-recycle-reuse-repair-and-upcycle-your-clothes.md

 * Visit a sewing shop to get clothes mended or to refashion existing  clothes.
 Even better learn to do it yourself by visiting a sewing workshop!
 * Buy secondhand – there are so many options to do this in Leeds, including clothes exchanges, charity shops and pop-up swaps
 * Support local makers – visit markets, fairs or even find a local designer.
-* Try to avoid garments that use a combination of textiles, metals and plastics such as zips, studs, poppers, buttons, stones, furs, synthetic and natural fibres.
+* Try to avoid garments that use a combination of textiles, metals and plastics such as zips, studs, poppers, buttons, stones, furs, synthetic and natural fibres..

-Find out more about our [Zero Waste Fashion week](https://zerowastefashion.fashion.blog/fashion-week/) - a series of events in April to celebrate the rich textile, fashion and clothing history of Leeds and explore how we can lead the world again but in a more sustainable.
-The week will be interspersed with sewing workshops, clothes exchanges, talks and more.
+Take a look at our [Zero Waste Fashion week](https://zerowastefashion.fashion.blog/fashion-week/) - a series of online events held in April 2020 which celebrated the rich textile, fashion and clothing history of Leeds and explored how we can lead the world again but in a more sustainable way.
+The week was interspersed with sewing workshops, clothes exchanges, talks and more.

 <!--EndFragment-->